Athletics Coach Award

 Throughout this programme individuals will be required to work in conjunction with a Support Coach.
 This role is vital in each candidate’s individual success on the programme.

 If a candidate’s club is unable to provide a Support Coach they should contact their Regional / National Coach Education contact who will be able to signpost them to appropriate Support Coaches in their area.

 The course structure is summarised below:

-- Once all the above elements have been completed you will receive your Coaching License.
+Once all the above elements have been attended, completed and satisfactorily passed at the required level you will receive your Coaching License.

 To pass the course, candidates are required to attend all three days and participate in two periods of supported practice.
 The programme combines classroom-based activity and practical sessions so candidates should come dressed for light exercise, which could take place indoors or outside, and should be prepared for all weather conditions.
 If there are any medical reasons why an individual cannot take part in activity they should let the tutors know at the beginning of the day.

-On the practical day itself, candidates will complete a multiple choice test paper on material covered on course including an assessment of underpinning technical knowledge.
-After the technical test the Observed Practical Assessments will begin and candidates will deliver two parts of a session while being observed by an assessor.
+On the OPA Day candidates will deliver two parts of a session while being observed by an assessor.
 They will also be required to play the role of an "athlete" in the assessments of fellow coaches (where possible).
 If a candidate is physically unable to take part they should inform the Home Country when their assessment day is confirmed and the assessor at the beginning of the day.